 Emilia Clarke, Henry Golding | PG-13

 I’m both curious and skeptical about this seasonal offering.
-To clarify, there’s a vibe in the trailer that makes me think it could be charming and sweet, or bittersweet (with a possible supernatural element).
+There’s a vibe in the trailer that makes me think it could be charming and sweet or bittersweet (with a possible supernatural element).

 But it nonetheless makes me hopeful.
 This one follows a woman whose life spirals out of control, and the unexpected encounter she has with a man who could change everything.